 So I contacted the support and asked why it was showing a warning.

 And it turned out that the validation failed because the domain (bought with Namecheap) was not initially pointed to HostGator’s IP address.
-Although later I pointed it correctly and re-checked, there was no difference.
+Although later I pointed to it correctly and re-checked it, there was no difference.
 And the live chat support couldn’t solve it either (more on the Support below).
 In the meantime, I got another free certificate from ZeroSSL and installed it from cPanel.